All Episodes

 And guess what?

-The LA Times is Reporting today that a lesbian who is the cousin of the Chief Justice is going to attend oral arguments.
+The L.A.
+Times is reporting today that a lesbian who is the cousin of the Chief Justice is going to attend oral arguments.

-Gene Pedrosky said, I'm so excited.
+Gene Podrowski said, I'm so excited.

 I feel quite honored and I'm overwhelmed.

-Now the LA Times says John Roberts is a conservative appointed by George W. Bush in 2005.
+Now, the L.A.
+Times says John Roberts is a conservative appointed by George W. Bush in 2005.

 She lives in San Francisco.